 Our website/App keyword search functionality is powered by npower.
 Search queries and results are logged anonymously to help us improve our website and App search functionality.
 No user-specific data is collected by us or any third party.

-We use a third party provider, Oracle (using the platform RightNow), to supply and support our Webchat service, which we use to handle customer enquiries in real time.
+We use a third party provider, IMImobile, to supply and support our Webchat service, which we use to handle customer enquiries in real time.

-If you use the Webchat service we will collect your name, email address (optional) and the contents of your Webchat session.
+If you use the Webchat service we will collect your name, email address, phone number (optional) and the contents of your Webchat session.
 This information will be retained for one year and will not be shared with any other organisations.

-You can request a transcript of your Webchat session if you provide your email address at the start of your session or when prompted at the end.
+You can request a transcript of your Webchat session once complete.
+This will be sent to the email address you gave at the start.

 When you use a debit or credit card during sign up or to top up your smart meter(s) online or to make any other payments online your debit card or credit card information is transmitted using Secure Socket Layer (SSL) protocol, this encrypts your information.
 We will share that information with third parties such as Payzone (smart online top up) or Netbanx who we use to process the payments for you.
 We may also collect your bank details for similar reasons – again these will be held securely by us and wherever possible we will only display the last four digits of your account number.
 We will only ever collect your credit/debit card and bank account details when you are in a secure area of our website/App.
 On the website you can see that you are in a secure area if you can see a closed padlock or “https” at the top of your screen.
 On the App we display a padlock symbol on the “continue” button after you start a payment journey.
 We are also PCI (payment card industry) compliant.